-While the Old US 41 Industrial area has limited rail service, it is the only FAC in the County with the potential for intermodal rail activities and should be preserved for future freight-related development as economic conditions warrant.
+While the Old US 41 Industrial area has limited rail service, it is the only FAC in the County with the potential for intermodal rail activities and should be preserved for future freightrelated development as economic conditions warrant.

 Additionally, a 60-acre zone in and around the Immokalee Airport is designated as a Foreign Trade Zone (Collier County 2020b).
 With convenient access to SIS facilities including SR 29, SR 82, and I-75, the Immokalee Airport is well-suited for existing and future intermodal air-cargo/truck activities.
+SR 29 and New Market Road in Immokalee are the main corridors for regional and local truck traffic.
+New Market Road provides direct access to and from agribusiness/commercial areas of Immokalee and the State Farmer's Market.
+Consequently, truck traffic through downtown Immokalee via SR 29 and through the residential area along New Market Road has had a negative impact on the community.
+FDOT's proposed improvements along SR 29 from Oil Well Road to SR 82 (FPID 417540) include an alternative route for regional truck traffic to not only enhance the livability of downtown Immokalee and improve access for local traffic, but to improve the circulation of freight in the area.